iD4rksid3/IPnfo/README.md

 ```
 ## Configuration

-API keys for VirusTotal, Shodan, SecurityTrails, and AlienVault's OTX are required.
+API keys for VirusTotal, Shodan, SecurityTrails, and AlienVault's OTX are required to get more information.
 These keys should be added to the `config_api.ini` file in the following format:

 [API_KEY]